tmorin/plantuml-libs/distribution/material-4/Device/GpsNotFixed.md

 include('material-4/Device/GpsNotFixed')

 ' renders the element
-GpsNotFixed('GpsNotFixed', 'Gps Not Fixed', 'an optional tech label')
+GpsNotFixed('GpsNotFixed', 'Gps Not Fixed', 'an optional tech label', 'an optional description')
 @enduml
 ```